Social media in the 2020 United States presidential election: Influencer impact

 Influencers have the ability to influence views on things such as products, brands, and political candidates.
 Influencers' voices are being utilized more and more in politics with the rise of social media.
 The 2020 United States presidential election is the first American presidential election that relied heavily on influencers' platforms to reach young voters.
 This is largely due to the fact that 72% of citizens who are of voting age use social media and receive their political education from these platforms.
-Many young influencers and were vocal about their support for Biden in the 2020 presidential election.
-Between October 21st and October 23rd of 2020 there were 6.6 million mentions of Trump and Biden on social media, 72% of those mentions belonging to Biden.
+Many young influencers were vocal about their support for Biden in the 2020 presidential election.
+Between October 21 and October 23 of 2020 there were 6.6 million mentions of Trump and Biden on social media, 72% of those mentions belonging to Biden.
 Influencers who supported opposing parties were not as vocal due to the polarizing nature of their views and its possible impact on brand deals and support from their audiences.
 Data from The Marketing Institute shows that 70% of teens trust influencers more than traditional celebrities while 49% of consumers rely on influencer advice and suggestions.
 Due to their large impact on consumer decisions, influencers have gained the power to sway voting decisions in the past few years.
 Influencers and brands used their power to sway and encourage their audience to support a specific political candidate.
-YouTuber David Dobrik incentivized his viewers to vote by organizing a car giveaway which those who voted were registered into.Youtubers, The Try Guys, had made a Youtube video endorsing Joe Biden for the 2020 Election.
+YouTuber David Dobrik incentivized his viewers to vote by organizing a car giveaway which those who voted were registered into.
+YouTubers, the Try Guys, had made a YouTube video endorsing Joe Biden for the 2020 election.
 President Trump threatened to shut TikTok down due to its impact on the 2020 election.
 It was a way for both parties to connect to young viewers and there were even "Hype Houses" created for both parties.

 TikTok

-A space normally meant for funny, entertainment media, turned into a political zone during the 2020 election where users would post about their political views and beliefs.
-The rise of TikTok within Generation Z (often called GenZ) gave a central space for candidates on all sides to promote their campaign to the youths.
+A space normally meant for entertainment, TikTok turned into a political zone during the 2020 election where users would post about their political views and beliefs.
+The rise of the platform within Generation Z gave a central space for candidates on all sides to promote their campaign to the youths.
 Accounts such as @tiktokforbiden gained hundreds of thousands of followers due to their platform being a place where creators could make videos about their political views.
 Political hype houses like @conservativehypehouse, @TikTokrepublicans, and @libralhypehouse have also sprung up that are dedicated to content about the election.
-Though the political contents on Tiktok range from the far left to the far right, the platform is still thought to be left leaning since left leaning accounts like @tiktokforbiden gains around 100,000 views and 50,000 likes on their videos while right leaning accounts like @conservativehypehouse gains around 75,000 views and 20,000 likes on their videos.
+Though the political contents on TikTok range from the far left to the far right, the platform is still thought to be left-leaning since left-leaning accounts like @tiktokforbiden gains around 100,000 views and 50,000 likes on their videos while right-leaning accounts like @conservativehypehouse gains around 75,000 views and 20,000 likes on their videos.

 The influence of TikTok and other social media platforms are argued to have an influence on the voter turnout on Generation Z. Compared to the 2016 election, the 2020 election voter turnout for ages 18 to 29 rose by 8 points.